steve-rock-wheelhouser/create-icon-files/RPM_BUILD_README.md

     *   Validates the desktop entry (`.desktop`) using `desktop-file-validate`.

 3.  **Binary Compilation**:
-    *   Executes `./compile.sh` to generate the standalone executable if it doesn't exist.
+    *   Executes `./build_pyinstaller.sh` to generate the standalone executable if it doesn't exist or is stale.

 4.  **RPM Generation**:
     *   Creates a clean build environment in `rpmbuild/`.